wamp-proto/wamp-proto/rfc/text/advanced/ap_pubsub_subscription_meta_api.md

 Meta-events are created by the router itself.
 This means that the events as well as the data received when calling a meta-procedure can be accorded the same trust level as the router.

+The following sections contain an informal, easy to digest description of the WAMP procedures and topics available in (this part of) the WAMP Meta API.
+A formal definition of the WAMP Meta API in terms of available WAMP procedures and topics including precise and complete type definitions of the application payloads, that is procedure arguments and results or event payloads is contained in

+* Compiled Binary Schema: `<WAMP API Catalog>/schema/wamp-meta.bfbs`
+* FlatBuffers Schema Source: `<WAMP API Catalog>/src/wamp-meta.fbs`

+which uses FlatBuffers IDL to describe the API.
+The method of using FlatBuffers IDL and type definitions to formally define WAMP procedures and topics is detailed in section [WAMP IDL](#wamp-idl).

 #### Subscription Meta-Events